 HACM partners with a number of community organizations to provide services for residents that assist and support them and their families.
-Services that are available for HACM public housing residents include:
+Services that are available for public housing residents include:

-Day Care: HACM has three licensed day care/Head Start providers on-site in our public housing family developments (Tomorrow's Future Early Childhood Center at Hillside Terrace, Day Care Services for Children at Parklawn, and Silver Spring Neighborhood Center at Westlawn Gardens).
+Day Care: HACM has three licensed day care/Head Start providers on-site in our housing developments (Tomorrow's Future Early Childhood Center at Hillside, Day Care Services for Children at Parklawn, and Silver Spring Neighborhood Center at Westlawn Gardens).

-Youth Services: Youth-serving agencies are on-site in two developments: (a Boys & Girls Club at Hillside Terrace and the Silver Spring Neighborhood Center at Westlawn Gardens).
+Youth Services: Youth-serving agencies are on-site in two developments (a Boys & Girls Club at Hillside and the Silver Spring Neighborhood Center at Westlawn Gardens).
 These agencies provide a comprehensive array of recreational, educational and leadership programs for youth, both after-school and during the summer.

-Education: HACM has two schools on-site in family public HACM housing developments.
+Education: HACM has two schools on-site in HACM housing developments.
 The Central City Cyberschool is a public charter school (chartered by the City of Milwaukee) that serves up to 400 students in grades K4 to 8th grade and is located at the Parklawn development.
 During the 2019-20 school year, the Cyberschool also started a high school program in Parklawn.
-In addition, aAttached to the Silver Spring Neighborhood Center (SSNC) in Westlawn Gardens, the Browning Elementary School is a Milwaukee Public School (MPS) that serves children in grades K4 through the 5th grade.
+Attached to the Silver Spring Neighborhood Center (SSNC) in Westlawn Gardens, the Browning Elementary School is a Milwaukee Public School (MPS) that serves children in grades K4 through the 5th grade.